As a parent, it’s always great to hear that your child is doing well in primary school.

-No one wasn’t to be a social misfit, slightly out of place in a year group.
+No one wants their child to be a social misfit, slightly out of place in a year group.
 It is wonderful—flattering really—to hear that your child is doing so impressively well that they would cope well in an older grouping.
 But I urge you to put the idea to one side, and to challenge the school to address your child’s needs within his or her own year group.
 Except in very exceptional cases, this is the route which will truly serve your child best in the long term.